kfirbreger/Kfir-Breger-Blog/src/epic-elite-2011-review.md

 Title:Epic Elite 2011 Review
 Date: 2011-05-18 21:50:06
-Tags: epic, impressions, mtb, Review, review, specialized
+Tags: epic, impressions, mtb, review, specialized

 In my hunt for a new bike, the Epic from specialized is high on the list.
 I was lucky enough to secure a test bike from [bikeshop](bikeshop.nl) in